ropensci/rfishbase/inst/doc/rfishbase/rfishbase.md

 FishBase ([fishbase.org](http://fishbase.org)) is an award-winning online database of information about the morphology, trophic ecology, physiology, ecotoxicology, reproduction and economic relevance of the world's fish, organized by species [@fishbase2012].
 This repository of information has proven to be a profoundly valuable community resource and the data has the potential to be used in a wide range of studies.
 However, assembling subsets of data housed in FishBase for use in focused analyses can be tedious and time-consuming.
 To facilitate the extraction, visualization, and integration of this data, the `rfishbase` package was been written for the R language for statistical computing and graphics [@rteam2012].
 R is a freely available open source computing environment that is used extensively in ecological research, with a large collection of packages built explicitly for this purpose [@kneib2007].

 This paper illustrates how the `rfishbase` package is dynamically updated from the the FishBase database, describe its functions for extracting, manipulating and visualizing data, and then illustrate how these functions can be combined for more complicated analyses.
 Lastly it illustrates how having access to FishBase data through R allows a user to interface with other kinds of analyses, such as comparative phylogenetics software.

 # Accessing FishBase data from R

-In addition to its web-based interface, FishBase provides machine readable XML files for 30,622 of its species entries.
+In addition to its web-based interface, FishBase provides machine readable XML files for 30,622 (as accessed on 14 May, 2012) of its species entries to facilitate programmatic access of FishBase data.
+As complete downloads of the FishBase database are not available, the FishBase team encouraged us to use these XML files as an entry point for programmatic access.
+We have introduced caching and pausing features into the package to prevent access from over taxing FishBase servers.
+While FishBase encourages the use of its data by programmatic access, (Froese, pers. comm), users of `rfishbase` should respect these load-limiting functions, and provide appropriate acknowledgement.
+For a more detailed discussion of incentives, ethics, and legal requirements in sharing and accessing such repositories can be found in the respective literature, _e.g._
+@fisher2010 or @markcostello2009.

 The `rfishbase` package works by creating a cached copy of all data on FishBase currently available in XML format on the FishBase webpages.
 This process relies on the @rcurl and @xml packages to access these